 Our work includes the surveillance and reporting of drinking-water quality, scientific advice on health and environment public policy, research on water quality issues related to groundwater, drinking water and recreational waters and information systems management.

-Our experts also work with other organisations in the Centre for Integrated Biowaste Research (external link) (external link) (CIBR) on the sustainable management of the biowaste component among the approximately 3.2 million tonnes of waste sent to landfills in New Zealand each year.
+Our experts also work with Biowaste experts on the sustainable management of the biowaste component among the approximately 3.2 million tonnes of waste sent to landfills in New Zealand each year.

 Waterborne outbreak investigations